-Famous for being the first event of its kind here in the UK, the Leicester Belgrave Mela is one the most popular and established free community events in the UK.
+Famous for being the first event of its kind here in the UK, the Leicester Mela Festival is one of the most popular and established free community events in the UK.
 Back in 1982, when the local authority and Belgrave Neighbourhood Centre set about bringing together local community groups to help organise a one off festival called the ‘Belgrave Carnival’, no one could ever have dreamed it would become the internationally recognised festival it is today.
 For four years until 1986, the small fete

 in Cossington Park, attracted hundreds of people from around the Belgrave area for a day of celebration.
 As word of the festival began to spread, the crowds grew and in 1986 the festival was renamed the ‘Belgrave Mela’ to reflect the diversity of the community and honor the way in which the festival brought the people of the community together, just like traditional Mela festivals in India.
 By 1999, the festival’s reputation had spread not just across Leicester, but across the region and even the UK and it wasn’t long before it was renamed the ‘Leicester Belgrave Mela’ in recognition of its national status.
 The South Asian arts and Indian cultural festival set the bench mark for dozens of similar summer festivals which began to take place in other major cities across the country.